-Obamacare & Same-Sex Marriage
+Obamacare and Same-Sex Marriage

 On June 25, 2015, Kennedy voted in favor of upholding a key component of the 2010 Affordable Care Act, President Barack Obama’s health care law, also known as Obamacare.
 The 6 to 3 ruling preserved the law, allowing the federal government to provide nationwide tax subsidies to help Americans buy health insurance.
-Justice Kennedy joined fellow Republican appointee Chief Justice John Roberts and four Democratic appointees — Sonya Sotomayor, Elena Kagan, Ruth Bader Ginsburg, and Stephen Breyer — in the majority ruling.
+Justice Kennedy joined fellow Republican appointee Chief Justice John Roberts and four Democratic appointees — Sonia Sotomayor, Elena Kagan, Ruth Bader Ginsburg, and Stephen Breyer — in the majority ruling.

 On June 26, 2015, one day after the ruling on health care, the Supreme Court announced a landmark 5 to 4 ruling guaranteeing a right to same-sex marriage.
 Justice Kennedy wrote the majority decision in which he stated: “No union is more profound than marriage, for it embodies the highest ideals of love, fidelity, devotion, sacrifice, and family.
 In forming a marital union, two people become something greater than once they were.
 As some of the petitioners in these cases demonstrate, marriage embodies a love that may endure even past death.
 It would misunderstand these men and women to say they disrespect the idea of marriage.
 Their plea is that they do respect it, respect it so deeply that they seek to find its fulfillment for themselves.
 Their hope is not to be condemned to live in loneliness, excluded from one of civilization’s oldest institutions.
 They ask for equal dignity in the eyes of the law.
 The Constitution grants them that right.”

 The issue of same-sex marriage returned with Masterpiece Cakeshop v.
-Colorado Civil Rights Commission, stemming from Colorado baker Jack Phillips's refusal to design a custom cake for a gay couple's wedding due to his religious beliefs.
-The Supreme Court decided in favor of Phillips in June 2018, with Anthony writing the majority opinion that decried the "compromised" public hearing the baker endured in Colorado and cited the importance of anti-discrimination laws remaining "neutral toward religion."
+Colorado Civil Rights Commission, stemming from Colorado baker Jack Phillips' refusal to design a custom cake for a gay couple's wedding due to his religious beliefs.
+The Supreme Court decided in favor of Phillips in June 2018, with Kennedy writing the majority opinion that decried the "compromised" public hearing the baker endured in Colorado and cited the importance of anti-discrimination laws remaining "neutral toward religion."

-Anthony also acknowledged that the high court was just beginning to wade into the murky waters of religious freedom vs. discrimination, writing, "the outcome of cases like this in other circumstances must await further elaboration in the courts, all in the context of recognizing that these disputes must be resolved with tolerance, without undue disrespect to sincere religious beliefs, and without subjecting gay persons to indignities when they seek goods and services in an open market."
+Kennedy also acknowledged that the high court was just beginning to wade into the murky waters of religious freedom vs. discrimination, writing, "the outcome of cases like this in other circumstances must await further elaboration in the courts, all in the context of recognizing that these disputes must be resolved with tolerance, without undue disrespect to sincere religious beliefs, and without subjecting gay persons to indignities when they seek goods and services in an open market."